viamrobotics/docs/docs/components/arm/yahboom-dofbot.md

 You can explore the source code on the [Viam-labs Yahboom GitHub repository](https://github.com/viam-labs/yahboom).

 Configure a `dofbot` arm to add it to your machine.
-Make sure to first physically assemble the DOFBOT, connect it to your machine's computer, and turn it on.
+Make sure to first connect the arm to your machine's computer and turn it on.
 Then, configure the arm:

 {{< tabs >}}